ejnguyen619/hero-rise/README.md

 If you need more information about certain skills and items, access the help page.

+### Sub-bosses

+After every set number of enemies, you will encounter a tough enemy.
+Give it everything you got and be rewarded for the effort!

 ### After Combat

-When enemies are defeated in battle, there is the possibility of getting additional items like an extra health potion.
+When enemies are defeated in battle, there is the possibility of getting additional items.

 # Future Updates (No particular order)